Frances Heflin: Career

+Heflin's film debut came in The Molly Maguires (1970), as she portrayed the wife of a leader of that Irish secret society.

 A life member of The Actors Studio, Heflin had varying roles on many television series in the 1950s and 1960s, including small roles on Kraft Television Theatre and The Patty Duke Show.
-But her most notable and enduring role was of Mona Kane Tyler, mother of Erica Kane (Susan Lucci) on the soap opera All My Children.
+But her most notable and enduring role was of Mona Kane Tyler, mother of Erica Kane, on the soap opera All My Children.
 She played the role from January 1970 until her death in June 1994.

+Heflin began her professional career on radio, where she was heard on Aunt Jenny, Betty and Bob, Cavalcade, Columbia Workshop, Grand Central Station, and other programs.
+She portrayed Nora Holiday in the CBS radio comedy Holiday and Company.

+Personal life

+Heflin was briefly married to filmmaker Sidney Kaufman from 1944 to 1945, before marrying composer Sol Kaplan in 1945.
+Heflin and Kaplan remained together until his death in 1990, and had three children: Jonathan Kaplan, a film director, and Nora Heflin and Mady Kaplan, both actresses.

 Death

-In 1992, when Heflin was first diagnosed with lung cancer, Mona was diagnosed with cancer on the show.
-Heflin died in New York City in 1994 of lung cancer, aged 73.
-In August 1994, the soap aired a special episode, showcasing the best of Heflin's performances in the form of a memorial service for Mona.

-Family

-Frances Heflin was married briefly to filmmaker Sidney Kaufman, and then to film composer Sol Kaplan.
-She and Kaplan had three children: Jonathan Kaplan, a film director; Nora Heflin, a stage and film actress (who adopted her mother's maiden name); and Mady Kaplan, a television and soap opera actress.
-Actress Marta Heflin was her niece.
+Heflin died of lung cancer on June 1, 1994 in New York City.
+She was 73 years old.